 A: Yes!
 You can specify a location preference in the booking form.
 However, location is still subject to forecast.
 For locations outside the southern half of the Coast mountains, contact us.

-Q: If we Want to go to a specific location, how do we know which 'tier' or what price?
+Q: If we Want to go to a specific location, how do we know what price?

-A: Contact us to get a price on a specific location.
-If you don't know which 'Tier Range' to pick when booking, pick whichever and we'll let you know the difference in price if different from your selection.
+A: Contact us to get a price on a specific location, we'll let you know the difference in price for different price locations.
+Prices are an approximate.